Jessika Nash

-Jessika Jayne Nash (born 5 October 2004) is an Australian soccer player who plays for Serie A Femminile club US Sassuolo and the Australia national team.
+Jessika Jayne Nash (born 5 October 2004) is an Australian soccer player who plays for A-League Women club Melbourne City and the Australia national team.
 She has previously played for Canberra United, Sydney FC, Melbourne Victory, and Central Coast Mariners in the A-League Women.

 Early life

 Nash grew up in New South Wales and played for FNSW Institute.
 Nash started playing football at the age of four.
 Nash's family was supportive of her career choice from a young age.
 Three generations of her family travelled to watch her play at the 2019 AFC U-16 Women's Championship.
 Nash's father, Don, was a cricketer for NSW Blues.

 Nash attended Hills Sports High School, completing her studies in 2022.

 Club career

 Canberra United

 On 20 October 2020, Nash signed for Canberra United for the 2020–21 W-League season, together with Clare Hunt.
 On 30 December 2020, Nash made her W-League debut against Adelaide United in a 4–3 victory for Canberra.
 Nash started the match playing the full 90 minutes, with Adelaide taking a 2–0 lead during the match, only for Canberra United to strike back courtesy of a Michelle Heyman hat trick and a Laura Hughes stoppage time winner.
 Heyman praised Nash for her performance.
 After helping Canberra United qualify for the finals series with an unbeaten streak in March, Nash was nominated for the Young Footballer of the Year Award.